 STATE OF)

+)

 COUNTY OF)

-, personally known to me, of name(s) is/are subscribed to same in his/her/their author or proved to me on the base to the within instrument an rized capacity(ies), and the , Notary Public, personally appeared is of satisfactory evidence, to be the person(s) whose ad acknowledged to me that he/she/they executed the at by his/her/their signature(s) on the instrument the on(s) acted, executed the instrument.
+On before me, , Notary Public, personally appeared , personally known to me, or proved to me on the basis of satisfactory evidence, to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.

-WITNESS my hand and of ficial seal.
+WITNESS my hand and official seal.

+(SEAL)

-Notary Public Signature (SEAL)
+Notary Public Signature

-ACKNOWL EDGMENT
+ACKNOWLEDGMENT

-STATE OF)))
+STATE OF )

+COUNTY OF )

-personally known to me, coname(s) is/are subscribed to same in his/her/their author or proved to me on the base to the within instrument an rized capacity(ies), and the , Notary Public, personally appeared is of satisfactory evidence, to be the person(s) whose ad acknowledged to me that he/she/they executed the at by his/her/their signature(s) on the instrument the on(s) acted, executed the instrument.
+On before me, , Notary Public, personally appeared , personally known to me, or proved to me on the basis of satisfactory evidence, to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.

-WITNESS my hand and of ficial seal.
+WITNESS my hand and official seal.

+(SEAL)

-Notary Public Signature (SEAL)
+Notary Public Signature